 However, just because it’s not a traditional choice, doesn’t mean it’s impossible.
-In fact, barndominiums can indeed have a crawl space or basement if you choose to have as such, it will just require some modifications and extra work!
+In fact, barndominiums can indeed have a crawl space or basement if you choose to have it as such, it will just require some modifications and extra work!

 A barndominium can have a perfectly normal crawl space, and all of the different types of the basement, as desired.